duckduckgo/duckduckhack-docs/ddh-intro.md

 **We're a community dedicated to making DuckDuckGo the best search engine for programmers, and you can help!**

 Our goal is to have a high quality, relevant Instant Answer for every search.

-We leverage 3rd party APIs and scrape external data sets to create these Instant Answers.
+Instant Answers are built by leveraging 3rd party APIs and external data sets.
+The community and DuckDuckGo staff work with developers to make sure the Instant Answer is the best it can be.

 ## Programming Mission